geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 No space is theirs to charge or to career,<br>
 Skill, valour, strength, alike are frustrate here.

-At length a hoary wood the heights o'erspread;<br>
+At length a hoary wood the heights o’erspread;<br>
-With caution due the harass'd host survey'd,<br>
+With caution due the harass’d host survey’d,<br>
 And hope for safety in its friendly shade;<br>
-Yet deeply marvel that the Soldan's care,<br>
+Yet deeply marvel that the Soldan’s care,<br>
 Of late so wakeful, plants no ambush there!<br>
 The hasty trench is dug, the frequent stroke<br>
 Fells for the solid fence the knotty oak,<br>
-While the lopp'd branches, heap'd in many a pyre,<br>
+While the lopp’d branches, heap’d in many a pyre,<br>
 Prepare to guard the forest camp with fire.<br>
 One half the host their anxious vigils keep,<br>
 Stretched on their arms, the rest solicit sleep.<br>
 But sооп their minds disastrous thoughts invade,<br>
-With withering hue they scan the wond'rous shade;<br>
+With withering hue they scan the wond’rous shade;<br>
 What though no mighty stems, luxuriant, wove<br>
 Their boughs umbrageous, patriarchs of the grove,<br>
-The trunks were white with age, with moss o'ergrown,<br>
+The trunks were white with age, with moss o’ergrown,<br>
-Deform'd, and struggling with th' incumbent stone.<br>
+Deform’d, and struggling with th’ incumbent stone.<br>
-Not like those woods where Nature's hand profuse<br>
+Not like those woods where Nature’s hand profuse<br>
 A thousand forms displays, a thousand hues,<br>
 Where all the children of the hill combine;<br>
 Nor like those stately sheets of towering pine<br>